How the federal government is implementing cloud security

 Leidos now offers FedRAMP authorized CRM

 In July of this year Leidos’ Constituent Relationship Management (CRM) system Intranet Quorum (IQ) was authorized under FedRAMP and is now available on the FedRAMP marketplace as IQ FedCloud.
 IQ is the No. 1 CRM designed specifically for the public sector to help government organizations connect with their constituents, manage service requests, and streamline complex business processes.
-For more than 20 years, Leidos’ IQ CRM has serviced countless users and is now trusted by 65 percent of Congress, 50 percent of U.S. Governors, and more than 100 federal, state, and local agencies.
+For more than 20 years, Leidos’ IQ CRM has serviced countless users and is now trusted by 65% of Congress, 50% of U.S. Governors, and more than 100 federal, state, and local agencies.

 As a world-renowned provider of government services and technology, Leidos is committed to providing innovative technology solutions with uncompromising security standards to the federal government for many years to come.